 The centripetal information flow from the environment goes first into operative memory of the system, undergoes transformation and selection there.
-Only after that the part of the information gets into the constant memory (Figure B.3Error!
-Reference source not found.).
+Only after that the part of the information gets into the constant memory (Figure B.3).
 Such structure of the system assumes existence of barriers of some kind between the subsystems that prevent mixing of the information.
 The described way of storage of the genetic information, in two volumes connected by a liaison channel of controllable section, gives to system the special properties raising its stability.